-Pathology and evaluation of most common injuries/conditions found in the lower and upper extremities (i.e., ankle, knee, shoulder).
+(3, S)Pathology and evaluation of most common injuries/conditions found in the lower and upper extremities (i.e., ankle, knee, shoulder).
 History; observation; palpation; active and passive range of motion; muscle, neurological, and functional testing; and postural assessment.
 Prerequisite: PHED 246 or permission of the instructor.

-PHED 248 Adaptive PE and Fitness (Activity Lab)
+PHED 248 Adaptive PE and Fitness (Activity Lab) (2, S09)

-(2, S07)Physical and psychological aspects of illness and disabilities within context of physical activity.
+Physical and psychological aspects of illness and disabilities within context of physical activity.
 Evaluation of the individual and prescription of appropriate activity.
 Survey of legal aspects.
 Ten hours of field experience required.
-Prerequisites: BIOL 103 and 218; PHED 212.
+Prerequisites: BIOL 103 and 217; PHED 212; or permission of the instructor.